 With daffodils glowing in the early morning light, and grocery stores bursting with tulips.
-My shopping basket is crowded with shiny pastel eggs and too many chocolate bunnies, and the bakery is selling sweet Easter bread, shaped into braids and Easter lambs.
+My shopping basket is crowded with shiny pastel eggs and too many chocolate bunnies, and the bakery is selling sweet Easter bread shaped into braids and Easter lambs.

-They taste just like Sara Lee pound cake.
+The Easter lambs taste just like Sara Lee pound cake.
 Delicious, although they remind me of Gussy, so we’re not yet sure whether we like eating Easter lambs….

 And the morning birds are back!
 This guy gets so tired watching birds from the kitchen window, he falls asleep.